zonemaster/zonemaster-backend/docs/Configuration.md

 `/usr/local/etc/zonemaster/backend_config.ini` (FreeBSD).
 Following
 [Installation instructions] will create the file with factory settings.

+Restart the `zm-rpcapi` and `zm-testagent` daemons to load the changes made to the `backend_config.ini` file.

+The `backend_config.ini` file uses a file format in the INI family that is described in detail [here][File format].

 Each section in `backend_config.ini` is documented below.

-Restart the `zm-rpcapi` and `zm-testagent` daemons to load the changes made to the `backend_config.ini` file.

 ## DB section